courselab/sys-our-syssoft-project/doc/syseg.md

 ### I tried everything to no avail.

-    You're welcome to drop a message to the author.
+    You're welcome to drop a message to the author or to open an issue at SYSeg repository.